-50:50 by 2030: A longitudinal study into gender disparity in law - UGANDA RESULTS REPORT
+50:50 by 2030: A longitudinal study into gender disparity in law - SPAIN RESULTS REPORT

 An ambitious new global project to study the lack of gender parity at the most senior levels of the legal profession.
 The first-of-its-kind, nine-year study will identify barriers and track progress of achieving equal representation of women in the highest levels of private practice, in-house positions, the public sector, and the judiciary.

 The International Bar Association and LexisNexis Rule of Law Foundation are collaborating on an ambitious global research project on gender equality in the legal profession.
 This study will focus on the number of senior women across private, public, judicial and in-house legal sectors in 16 jurisdictions.
 The aim of this project is to identify the statistical disparity between men and women at senior levels in the legal profession on a global scale, and identify whether diversity initiatives introduced to address this disparity are having any impact.